Organic Architecture: ‘A sensible process with a purpose’

 The term organic architecture found its prominence in the year 1908 when Frank Lloyd Wright, an American architect used it to describe his design philosophy.
 The emergence of organic architecture by Wright was in response to the philosophy followed by his mentor architect, Louis Sullivan.

-Louis Sullivan was the first one to introduce organic architecture in his belief of “form follows function” which was later questioned by F.L Wright saying that “form and function are one.”
+Louis Sullivan was the first one to introduce organic architecture in his belief of “form follows function”.
+However, Wright himself questioned Sullivan later, saying that “form and function are one.”

 Characteristic Features of Organic Architecture Buildings:

-Organic Architecture, buildings are not about uncanny forms or curved or straight lines, it is about the relationship with the surrounding, the soil from where it will rise.
+In Organic Architecture, buildings are not about uncanny forms, curved surfaces, or straight lines.
+In fact, it is more about the building’s relationship with its surrounding; the earth, and nature from where it will rise.

-- It is about the people – client or the user, and their culture.
+- It is about the people – the occupants or the user, and their culture.

 - It is about developing the connection between the interior and the exterior.